 The hiring process refers to the completion of all university, state and federal requirements through the Student Employment Center.
-All Federal Work-Study student employees must sign and submit Federal Work-Study Work Referral form to the Student Employment Center BEFORE their first day of work.

 Students who have never worked in any capacity at USD, or those who have not worked at USD within the prior twelve months are also required to complete a background check and the following forms: the USD Confidential Employee Information form, USCIS I-9 form, the IRS W-4 form, the DE4 Form, the Notice to Employee, and the last page of the USD Health and Safety Guide.
 The SEC is required to view certain identification before the I-9 is completed.
 Please note that the I-9 form is a federal requirement.
 Students cannot begin work until this form is completed, demonstrating that the student is eligible to be employed in the U.S.